ml

 How to Deploy a Large Language Model from Hugging Face to AWS: Part 2 — Lambda Function Setup

-1. Create IAM Role for Lambda
+Step 1: Create an IAM Role for Lambda

-2. Attach SageMaker Invoke Permission Policy
+Step 2: Create and Attach a SageMaker Invoke Policy

 {